dansimina/Fundamental-Algorithms-Labs/README.md

 - **Heapsort vs. Quicksort** – Performance comparison between Heapsort and Quicksort on various datasets.
 - **Merging k Sorted Sequences** – Algorithm for efficiently merging k sorted sequences.
 - **Hash Tables** – Implementation and analysis of data structures based on hashing.
-- **Multi-Way Trees (B-Trees, Tries)** – Implementation and analysis of multi-way trees for efficient storage and searching.
+- **Multi-Way Trees** – Implementation and analysis of multi-way trees for efficient storage and searching.
 - **Dynamic Order Statistics** – Algorithms for maintaining order statistics in dynamic structures.
 - **Iterative vs. Recursive Binary Tree Traversal** – Comparison of efficiency between iterative and recursive tree traversal methods.
 - **Disjoint Sets (Union-Find)** – Implementation and optimizations of the disjoint-set data structure.